ccaalluumm/ogre/README.md

 # Resources 📚
 Looks like I might need to head to the bookstore!
 This section will eventually contain relevant resources for achieving the outcome of this project.

+- Using Go to call the Windows API: https://medium.com/@justen.walker/breaking-all-the-rules-using-go-to-call-windows-api-2cbfd8c79724